iandavison/csc210-minder/CSC210-Proposal.md

 ## Minder
 Like Tinder, but for music.

-## Proposal
+## Target Audience

-**App Name:** Minder.

-**Target Audience:** People who want to go see concerts in their area but want to find/meet people to go with.
+People who want to go see concerts in their area but want to find/meet people to go with.

+## Problem
-**Problem:** Often when someone moves, is travelling, or friends do not have similar music tastes, it is hard to find people to go to concerts.
+Often when someone moves, is travelling, or friends do not have similar music tastes, it is hard to find people to go to concerts.
 By creating a simple way to find people that want to go to the same shows we can alleviate a lot of the stress around going to a show alone.

-**Minimum Requirements:** By having a user system we will meet the minimum requirements of a CRUD webpage.
-We also hope to interface with a music database API which will use AJAX requests.
+## Requirements
+We will maintain a user database using Node.js and the Express framework.
+Each client will interact with the database via AJAX requests to retrieve information on concerts and matching results.
+We also hope to interface with the soundkick API to collect information on shows near each client.
+### Database
+Will contain all personal information of each user including things like:
+1. Name
+2. Location
+3. Concerts they want to attend
+4. Chat data

+Using this information we will be able to design a matching system based off of what shows people select and where they live.
+## Uniqueness
-**Uniqueness:** There are plenty of sites to find concerts, and they all have a user system, but we could not find a website that was meant to bring people together with similar music taste.
+There are plenty of sites to find concerts, and they all have a user system, but we could not find a website that was meant to bring people together with similar music taste.

-## Features
+## Feature Overview
-1. User system (CRUD).
+1. User system.
 2. Geolocation based concert feed (Using SongKick API).
 3. Geolocation based matching system.
 4. Chat system.